MohmmedAshraf/laravel-translations/README.md

 ### Introduction

-Laravel Translations UI provides a simple way to manage your app translations using a friendly UI, It allows you to add, edit, delete and export translations, and it also provides a search functionality to find translations.
+Laravel Translations UI is a package that provides a simple and friendly user interface for managing translations in a Laravel app.
+With this package, you can easily add, edit, delete, and export translations, and use the search function to find specific translations.

 #### Features

-- **View & Create & Delete Translations**.
-- **Manage** your translations keys.
+- View, create, and delete translations
+- Manage translation keys
-- **Filter** by translation keys or values,
+- Filter by translation keys or values
+- Import and export translations
+- Search function to find specific translations
 - and more...

 ### Installation

-You may use the Composer package manager to install Laravel Translations UI into your Laravel project:
+To install Laravel Translations UI in your Laravel project, run the following command:

 ```bash
 composer require outhebox/laravel-translations
 ```

-After installing Laravel Translations UI, publish its assets using the following commands.
+After installing the package, you'll need to publish its assets by running the following command:

 ```bash
 php artisan translations:install
 ```

-Migrate your database before importing translations, you can use the following command.
+Before you can import translations, you'll need to migrate your database.
+Run the following command to do so:

 ```bash
 php artisan migrate